Sports massage therapist

 Prior to my illness I'd been a care worker, and although it could be very rewarding, it was also heartbreaking.
 I was attracted to the idea of doing a job instead which would add years onto the lives of my clients.

-After qualifying as a personal trainer, I started Home Fit and Healthy, and began my new career.
+After qualifying as a personal trainer, and later as a sports massage therapist, too, I started Home Fit and Healthy, and began my new career.